-While outbound sales teams traditionally build their sales process around their own needs, inbound sales strategies involve building the process around the needs and desires of their buyers.
+While outbound sales teams traditionally build their sales process around their own needs, inbound strategies involve building the process around the needs and desires of their buyers.
 Inbound sales teams take into account the buyer’s journey.
 Before they ever pick up the phone or craft an email to send to a potential customer, they first lay the groundwork of understanding the buyer’s world, preferences, and journey.

-This first phase is when potential buyers recognize that they need or want a product or service.
+This first phase is when potential buyers recognize that they need or want a service.
 Whether it’s a new car, a new pair of shoes or new software that will work better for their company, awareness is the acknowledgement that they have a need that must be met.

 During this phase you want to ask yourself the following questions regarding the buyer’s thought process:

 - How do buyers describe the challenges or goals your offering addresses?

 - How do buyers learn more about these challenges or goals?

 - How do buyers decide whether the challenge or goal should be prioritized?

 We all know the internal dialogue that comes with deciding whether or not to make a purchase.
 It’s even louder when it comes to purchasing an expensive item or a long-term commitment.
 It comes down to weighing pros and cons, learning as much about the product or service, and a thorough evaluation of whether or not this solution is the right one sales inbound strategy for a prospect’s needs.
 As a salesperson, this part of the sales journey needs to be handled delicately.